Hiring mistakes are costly. Have you employed someone only to find they have disappointed you?

 Here are 10 things that I think should be considered to determine if someone is the ‘right person’ to employ.

-- They must have aspirations which the company can satisfy.
+They must have aspirations that the company can satisfy.
 Everyone has different aspirations and not all companies can meet these.
 Failure to fulfill a person’s aspirations eventually results in them becoming unsatisfied and unhappy.

-- Be suited to the project.
 On occasion Project Managers or Supervisors possibly will, due to the size and complexity of the project, have to report to a more senior Project Manager or Supervisor.
 This might not suit some who have been used to working alone on smaller projects.
-Project Managers who have become used to working on larger projects, where they are able to delegate many tasks to support staff, may be unhappy to work on smaller projects where they have to carry out many of the more menial tasks themselves, without the support of a team.
+Project Managers who have become used to working on larger projects, where they are able to delegate many tasks to support staff, maybe unhappy to work on smaller projects where they have to carry out many of the more menial tasks themselves, without the support of a team.

-- And more!
 Of course, we are also looking for people with initiative, who are willing to learn, take pride in what they do, can be relied on, that persevere, that are honest and have integrity and that work wisely and are conscientious.
-Often the softer skills, which aren’t always taught at universities and colleges, are more important than the technical skills.
+Often the softer skills, which aren’t always taught at universities and colleges, are more important than technical skills.

 Of course, you are probably unlikely to find the perfect candidate so you will probably have to compromise somewhere.
 Skills are probably easier to add to, but personalities can be hard to change.